All Episodes

 That means that over the average American walks over two miles a day.

-I I am not buying this.
+I am not buying this.

 Brian, do you walk two miles a day?

-I mean, you do a exercise ride.
+I mean, you do exercise regular.

-You don't go to malls and walk around with your wife and it adds up to two miles a day.
+You don't go to malls and walk around with your wife, and it adds up to two miles a day.

 Two miles a day.